tigranmt/online3D/README.md

 ####So what next  ?

-- Custom session support format ".online3d": don't want to use builtin server support, or like a free stuff ?
+- Custom session support format ".online3d": don't want to use built-in server support, or like a free stuff ?
   It's ok save all session (models, annotations, coloring) into single JSON file and upload to your DropBox account.
   From Online3D just choose that file and all information will be reloaded directly into the browser.